luchosr/stockmarket-orderbook-challenge/README.md

 1. Application architecture and framework best practices for the framework in use are followed and understood.
 2. All necessary areas of the codebase are strictly typed, and definitions are logically named and reused where possible.
 3. Code is formatted well and easy to follow.
-Variable and function names make sense 4.
-Any dependencies that have been added have logical reasons for their inclusion, and have been implemented correctly.
+Variable and function names make sense.
+4. Any dependencies that have been added have logical reasons for their inclusion, and have been implemented correctly.
 5. Understanding of client side state management is displayed.
 6. Rendering performance is clearly considered and the application UI runs smoothly on all evergreen browsers and low end devices.
 7. Application gracefully handles WebSocket error cases and is resistant to unexpected messages.